scotthibbs/FDLog_Enhanced/2017_Beta_7/README.txt

 ITEMS WE ARE WORKING ON NEXT:

-	Future Updates:
+	Future Enhancements:
 		* Add more scoring:
 			complex gota points, youth, information table, official visitors, max 20 radios, power multipliers, educational activity...
-		* An Information Table node that will allow sign in, show our group score, the top 5 operators, the top 5 visitors, Worked All States etc.
+		* An Information Table node that will allow sign ins, show our group score, the top 5 operators, the top 5 visitors, Worked All States etc.
-		* Phonetics at the bottom of the screen for our call exchange (gota too) Future Fixes:
+		* Phonetics at the bottom of the screen for our call exchange (gota too)
+		* Be nice if the entry is rejected for non-dupes (bad section etc) that the up arrow will repopulate the entry.
+	Future Fixes:
 		# Dupe check for requested fills - 2 UNconnected nodes can dupe and both count
 				when connected. (currently dupe checking is at entry - not on fills)